K-State Counseling Services Master's Internship and Practicum Training

-The Practicum Training Program is designed for Master's students seeking to develop their skills in shorter-term individual counseling (e.g., 8-15 sessions or less).
-Other supervised opportunities include conducting intake assessments and providing outreach or in-service programs.
-Practicum counselors receive one hour of individual supervision weekly, one hour of group supervision weekly, and are invited to participate in a multi-disciplinary staff case conference group, large case conferences, and in-services.
+The Master's Internship and Practicum Training Program is designed to help Master's and Doctoral level students seeking to develop their skills in shorter-term individual counseling (e.g., 8-15 sessions or less).
+Other supervised opportunities include conducting intake assessments, and, if schedules permit, observing and contributing to group therapy.
+Practicum counselors receive the following, weekly: one hour of individual supervision, one hour of group supervision.
+Trainees are also required to participate in a multi-disciplinary staff case conference group, large case conferences, and in-services.

-- Direct Service - Practicum counselors will provide short-term individual counseling (e.g., 8-15 sessions or less) to KSU students who present with a wide range of presenting concerns including adjustment disorders, mood disorders, family of origin issues, developmental issues, and etc. Practicum counselors may work with one client on a long-term basis.
+Master's interns and practicum counselors will provide short-term individual counseling (e.g., 8-15 sessions or less) to K-State students who present with a wide range of concerns including mood disorders, family of origin issues, adjustment concerns, etc., with increased responsibility likely to occur throughout the training experience.
+For example, working with high-risk clients, e.g., clients with suicidal ideation, and trauma histories.
+Master's interns and practicum counselors may work with one client on a long-term basis.

-- Individual Supervision - Practicum counselors receive one hour of individual clinical supervision per week.
-Each practicum counselor will be assigned one doctoral psychology intern as a supervisor.
-In order to provide a variety of supervisory experiences, practicum counselors may switch their doctoral intern supervisor at the semester break.
-Supervision sessions with the doctoral intern supervisors will be videotaped.
-The functions of these supervisory relationships include: monitoring client welfare; enhancing practicum counselor skills, enhancing multicultural competence, promoting personal and professional growth, and evaluating the practicum counselor's professional development on a continuous basis.
-Practicum counselors are required to be prepared for supervision (e.g., be ready to discuss clients and professional growth, watch taped sessions and have clips identified to review with supervisor).
+Master's interns and practicum counselors receive one hour of individual clinical supervision per week.
+Each therapist will be assigned one supervisor, which may be a permanent staff member or an Intern in Health Service Psychology.
+To provide a variety of supervisory experiences, Master's interns and practicum counselors often switch their supervisor after the semester break.
+All supervision sessions are videotaped.
+The functions of the supervisory relationship include monitoring client welfare, enhancing practicum counselor skills, enhancing multicultural competence, promoting personal and professional growth, and evaluating the practicum counselor's professional development continuously.
+Master's interns and practicum counselors are required to prepare for supervision (e.g., be ready to discuss clients and professional growth, watch taped sessions and have clips identified to review with supervisor).

-- Group Supervision – Practicum counselors will meet together with the Practicum Training Coordinator for one hour each week to receive didactic and experiential training related to intakes, client consultation, case conceptualization, treatment planning, videotape review, and case presentations.
-Time will also be devoted to keep practicum counselors informed about center developments, discuss concerns, and provide support in adjustment to practicum.
+Master's interns and practicum counselors will meet together with the Training Coordinator for one hour each week to receive didactic and experiential training related to consultation, topics of interest identified by the training cohort, case conceptualization, treatment planning, and videotape review.
+Time will also be devoted to keep practicum counselors informed about center developments, discuss concerns, and provide support in adjustment to the training experience.

-- Large Case Conference, Small Case Conference, and In-Service - Practicum counselors are strongly encouraged attend the other training opportunities at CS.
-For instance, two times per month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
-We also have one-hour large case conferences in which a staff member conducts a formal case presentation and two-hour in-services in which a staff member presents on a specialty area or area of interest.
-Large case conference and in-services occur one time a month each.
+Master's interns and practicum counselors are required to attend the other training opportunities at Counseling Services.
+For instance, twice a month we have a one-hour multidisciplinary staff small case conference group with doctoral interns, psychologists, and other clinical staff members to discuss cases.
+We also have one-hour large case conferences in which doctoral interns conduct a formal case presentation and two-hour in-services in which a member of the professional community presents on a specialty area or area of interest.

 Hours Per Week